robmasocco/AOS-TAG/ideas.md

 Write stuff on lines, separating data with tabs.

+Compute the size of the file as you produce it with subsequent calls to _sprintf_.l, and store it in a struct together with a pointer to the buffer holding the contents.

 ## OPEN

 TODO Get system state (the only system-locking portion) and compose device file contents in a buffer; use like a matrix in the stack.
 Use the *private_data* member to point to the buffer.